BryanJacobs/FIDO2Applet/docs/implementation.md

 - The lower half of the APDU, "behind" the read cursor
 - The upper half of the APDU, "above" where the output will reside (or in a place the output will be, if the allocation is first freed)
-- An in-memory temporary buffer whose size is at most 254 bytes and depends on the hardware RAM amount
+- An in-memory temporary buffer
 - A flash buffer as a last resort

 In order to abstract away the choice of storage, allocating memory consists of three calls.
 The first